slatinsky/x86sim/README.md

 - merge ace editor tokenizer with our tokenizer.
 Stop using built in assembly tokenizer
 - if bit size is not know, autodetect the size during memory write instead of converting it to 8-bit only
 - add #define MACRO_NAME macros
+- show hide modules should be project specific to avoid confusion for beginners

 # validation todo